-5.4.19.1 There shall be no minimum side setback on one side and 10 feet on the opposite side except on corner lots where the minimum side yard shall be 10 feet.
-A five foot maintenance easement shall be required for any structure where an exterior side abuts a lot line.

-- 5.4.19.2 No appurtenance shall hang over the property line including but not limited to awnings, windows, porches, entryways and eaves. - 5.4.19.3 The side of the dwelling located on the lot line shall be constructed with a two hour fire wall. - 5.4.19.4 Where adjacent zero lot line dwellings are not constructed against a common lot line, the builder or developer must provide for a perpetual wall maintenance easement of at least five feet in width along the adjacent lot and parallel with such wall. - 5.4.19.5 No zero lot line dwellings shall be constructed less than 10 feet from a parcel zoned A-1, A-2, R-1A, R-1B, or R-1C. - 5.4.19.6 Manufactured homes are not permissible structures for zero lot line developments. - 5.4.20 Funeral Home, Mortuary and Crematorium. - Funeral homes must have access to collector or arterial streets.
+- 5.4.19.1 There shall be no minimum side setback on one side and 10 feet on the opposite side except on corner lots where the minimum side yard shall be 10 feet.
+A five foot maintenance easement shall be required for any structure where an exterior side abuts a lot - 5.4.19.2 No appurtenance shall hang over the property line including but not limited to awnings, windows, porches, entryways and eaves. - 5.4.19.3 Where adjacent zero lot line dwellings are not constructed against a common lot line, the builder or developer must provide for a perpetual wall maintenance easement of at least five feet in width along the adjacent lot and parallel with such wall. - 5.4.19.4 No zero lot line dwellings shall be constructed less than 1O feet from a parcel zoned A-1, A-2, R-1A, R-1B, or R-1C. - 5.4.19.5 Manufactured homes are not permissible structures for zero lot line developments.

+5.4.20 Funeral Home, Mortuary and Crematorium.

+5.4.20.1 Funeral homes must have access to collector or arterial streets.
 Access to local streets is prohibited.